nyghtowl/Code_Name_Jeeves/README.md

 To Do:

-- Confirm the model results and how to handle the classification
+- Improve code for producing the model and plot results to compare

-- reload the raw data to pull out dates and repeated script
+    - Logistic Regression
+    - Multinomial NB
+    - Random Forest

 - Improve features
     - Has date in text body
     - combine subject with body words (also run with separate models)

-- Closing loop - check into adding time.sleep and make sure gmail object working with script abstraction

 - Improve models
-    - Improve script on how multiple models are run and results shown
-        - Look at EC2 to help run
-    - Work on tuning parameters - look at other ways to optimize alpha for naive bayes
+    - Run comparison between at least two models
     - Find an output for comparison of models
         - plot the error (or accuracy) of the classifier as the number of training examples increases (learning curves) (use regularization sprint)
     - Work on train/test split and applying k-folds / stratified